-- 1. At the thirty-ninth meeting of the Adaptation Fund Board (the Board), the topic of the carbon footprint of the Fund's operations was introduced by a Board member, and the Board agreed to pursue its discussion on the matter at its fortieth meeting, at which time the secretariat would provide relevant and available information such as, related to the emissions associated with the office space and travel of the secretariat and the travel of the Board, as well as elaborating on the challenges of calculating emissions of the projects. - 2.
-At the fortieth meeting of the Board, the secretariat presented document AFB/B40/Inf.6 to provide an overview of the carbon footprint of the administrative functions of the Adaptation Fund.
-Following the discussion on the matter, the Board decided: - (a) To take note of the information in document AFB/B.40/Inf.6 on the carbon footprint of the Adaptation Fund; - (b) To request the secretariat to consider possible options for reducing the carbon footprint of the Adaptation Fund and to report to the Board on the matter at its forty-first meeting.
+3. At the thirty-ninth meeting of the Adaptation Fund Board (the Board), the topic of the carbon footprint of the Fund's operations was introduced by a Board member, and the Board agreed to pursue its discussion on the matter at its fortieth meeting.

+4. At the fortieth meeting of the Board, the secretariat presented document AFB/B40/Inf.6 to provide an overview of the carbon footprint of the administrative functions of the Adaptation Fund.
+Following the discussion on the matter, the Board requested the secretariat to consider possible options for reducing the carbon footprint of the Adaptation Fund and to report to the Board on the matter at its forty-first meeting.
 (Decision B.40/79)

-3. Pursuant to decision B.40/79, the secretariat presented possible options for reducing the carbon footprint of the Fund contained in AFB/B.41/6 for the Board consideration at its forty-first meeting.
-The Board discussed the presented options, but no consensus was reached on this agenda item at the forty-first meeting.
-Therefore, the Board decided to continue the discussion on the carbon footprint of the Fund at the forty-second meeting of the Board.
+At the forty-first meeting of the Board, pursuant to decision B.40/79, the secretariat presented possible options for reducing the carbon footprint of the Fund contained in AFB/B.41/6 for the Board consideration.
+The Board discussed the presented options, but no consensus was reached on this agenda item.
+The Board decided to continue the discussion on the matter at the forty-second meeting of the Board.
+(Decision B.41/35)